WHY BUYERS LEAVE VERKADA

 Hardware + annual licence stack

 "They will sell around the installer, as in they have no qualms cutting you out of a deal."
-Integrator forum quotes consistently flag this.
-Once Verkada knows the customer, the integrator becomes optional.
+Installer forum quotes consistently flag this.
+Once Verkada knows the customer, the installer becomes optional.

-150,000 cameras exposed in 2021 - now permanently referenced in cybersecurity education. $2.95M FTC settlement in 2024 for CAN-SPAM violations.
+150,000 cameras exposed in 2021 - now permanently referenced in cybersecurity education. $2.95M FTC/DOJ settlement in September 2024 for fake employee/investor reviews and CAN-SPAM violations.
 Risk-conscious buyers ask why.

 Forever-subscription waste